-I have also represented a husband and his wife in a matter filed in the Tennessee Claims Commission.
+I have also represented clients in a matter filed in the Tennessee Claims Commission.
 This matter was also filed in the circuit court for the respective county where the tort occurred.
 Upon reaching a favorable result in the circuit court matter, we voluntarily dismissed the complaint in the Tennessee Claims Commission.